By Scott Berkun, Aug. 28 2006 (#54)

 Writing hacks for starting

 In the grand tradition of lists and books of hacks, writing hacks are clever little actions that give you leverage and put the dynamics in your favor.
 Here in part 1 it’s all about how to start.

 Write about how it feels not to be able to write.
-It’s sneaky, but damn, it works.
-The voice in our heads is always saying something, so get it down.
+It’s sneaky, but damn, this works every time.
+The voice in our heads is always saying something, so put it down.
 Writer-weenies call this free writing, implying something unfortunate about other kinds of writing, but I find it easier to think of as listening.
 Imagine yourself as a recording device, writing down the radio broadcast of some other person who happens to live in your head.
-If you think this is weird, write about why it’s weird (See: you can’t win.
-There’s always a way).
+If you think this is weird, write about why it’s weird (See: you can’t lose – there’s always a way).
 Eventually your mind will hit thoughts on the topic itself and, presto, you’re on your way.

 Have a conversation.
 Since you can’t get “converse with a friend” block, call up your buddy and talk.
 Get their opinions on whatever you’re writing, or throw them a bit of yours.
 Take notes about the conversation.
 Guess what?
 You’ve started writing.
 Friends are too busy?
 Go to a café or bar.
 I’ve found that if you tell bartenders you’re a writer, after they stop laughing, they’ll happily chat and occasionally give you free drinks.
 In a pinch, or if you’re a loner, talk with your dog.
 No dog?
 Create an imaginary friend (or three).
 Perhaps I’m insane, but I talk to myself all the time, and sometimes I even like the answers.
 If you know a writer friend, be writer buddies, available by phone to help each other get started.